 - Advice on the exhibition and display of books, on and off site

-- Lectures on all aspects of library conservation to a wide range of clients
+- Lectures on all aspects of library conservation to a wide range of clients (in person and online)

-I am the National Trust's Adviser on Libraries Conservation and trainer and adviser on book conservation projects to The Arts Society (formerly NADFAS), both since 1992.
+I am the National Trust's Adviser on Libraries Conservation (external) and trainer and adviser on book conservation projects to The Arts Society (formerly NADFAS), both since 1992.

 University of Glasgow Special Collections digitisation survey:

 We were very pleased with the pre-digitisation survey that Caroline carried out for us.
 Work was carried out on schedule and presented in a format that was rich in detail but also summarised key data clearly and succinctly.
 Communication was good, particularly in light of the fact that the two leads in the project at our end were unfortunately unavailable during Caroline's on-site time.
 Caroline was resourceful in seeking answers to questions from our wider team and followed this up with a conversation with us when she had returned home to clarify and confirm some outstanding details.
 I wouldn't hesitate to commission work from Caroline again.

 Louisa ColesHead of Conservation and Preservation, Department of Archives and Special Collections at the University of Glasgow Library

 I attended Caroline’s training session at Lyme in September 2018.
 I found it very informative and interesting, and the subject matter was covered in great detail.
 The use of old books to give examples of actual damage was very useful, and it was good to have the opportunity to inspect and report on the condition of the books provided

 Elaine WhitingProject volunteer, Lyme book condition assessment project